 70. “I need a decent kick serve – giving me both security and aggressiveness on my second serve – most.” – This is a good idea for future videos.
 Thank you for suggesting it!

-73. “Return of Serve” – The key elements to a good return of serve are: reading your opponent’s body language (predicting the type of spin and placement), footwork and preparation.
-For details of how to hit a successful return of serve check out the following articles / videos: 1) Do this For a Better Return of Serve 2) Return of Serve Tactics – an excellent resource presenting how, where and why you should hit your return of serve according to certain tactical situations.
+73. “Return of Serve” – The key elements in a good return of serve are reading your opponent’s body language (predicting the type of spin and placement), footwork, and preparation.
+For details on how to hit a successful return of serve, check out the following articles/videos: 1) Do THIS For a Better Return of Serve 2) Return of Serve Tactics – an excellent resource presenting how, where, and why you should hit your return of serve according to certain tactical situations.

 75. “Keeping focused and my eye on the ball.
-I tend to look up at the last moment to look at placement.” – Besides the advice of keeping the eyes focused on the ball and let your peripheral vision take care of placement of the ball please see the answer to no. 58 (above).
+I tend to look up at the last moment to look at placement.” – Besides the advice of keeping the eyes focused on the ball and letting your peripheral vision take care of placement of the ball, please see the answer to no. 58 (above).
 Have fun!

-Do you struggle to put the ball away after you set yourself up for a short one?
+Do you struggle to put the ball away after you set yourself up for a short ball?